ChenLipschitz/OOP_Ex1_2022/README.md

 # OOP_Ex1_2022

 The following project focus on design patterns.

-In this project we have implemented the UndoableStringBuilder in Java by using the Observer design pattern.
+In this project we have implemented UndoableStringBuilder in Java by using the Observer design pattern.
-In Fact, there are 3 main classes- Gruop Admin, Member, UndoableStringBuilder the group admin class contains a collection of members and whenever a change in the UndoableStringBuilder object is made the group admin notifies all the members- sends them the updated value/content of the UndoableStringBuilder object.
+In Fact, there are 3 main classes- Gruop Admin, Member, UndoableStringBuilder.

+The group admin class contains a collection of members and whenever a change in the UndoableStringBuilder object is made the group admin notifies all the members- sends them the updated value/content of the UndoableStringBuilder object.

 ### Extra Info About The Observer Pattern:
 Observer Pattern is one of the behavioral design patterns.
-The observer pattern is a software design pattern in which an object, named the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods. (wikipedia)
+The observer pattern is a software design pattern in which an object, named the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods. (for more information click <a href="https://en.wikipedia.org/wiki/Observer_pattern">here</a>)

 ## The Project's Files: